 Create a checklist of all of the items to look out for as you are doing your sew outs and go right down that checklist to make sure that you have covered every item.
 This is going to help you save a lot of time and frustration as you are going through your long production runs.

 There is nothing any more frustrating than having constant thread breaks or knowing that something could have been changed in your design to make the entire job get done in a lot less time!
 Time is precious and time is money!
 You cannot get it back once you have lost it!

-It seems like a waste of your time watching it sew out but it never is.
-I have been digitizing for many years and planning out production for many more years and I will never send out a design to be run unless I have sewn it out 3 times to make sure that it has no issues, and yes, I watch it!
-Preventing issues in embroidery production is part of the planning of all of your embroidery production runs.
+It may seem like a waste of your time to watch designs sew out but it never is.
+I have been digitizing for many years and planning out production for many more years.
+I never send out a design to production unless I have sewn it out at least once to make sure that it has no issues, and yes, I watch it!
+Preventing unnecessary production issues is part of planning for all your embroidery production runs.
 This is going to help you create more profit in your bottom line!
-You can pick up this checklist by filling our this form.
-We will sent it to you to help you as your are sewing out each design.

 I want to share with you how to create a system for embroidering team names on jackets or shirts.
 This time-saving system that I came up with for embroidering team names on jackets or shirts is very simple and as indicated, it is a huge time saver!
 I take my list of names that I received from my customer and arrange my items in the same order as the names on the sheet.